M4dNation/gpm/README.md

 to the first question, and:

 	https://github.com/Username/test.git
+to the second one.

-Note: You can also provide **ssh** URL based if you don't like remote configuration over https.
+Note: You can also provide **SSH** Based URL if you don't like remote configuration over HTTPS.

 #### GPM Basics